HAN1T/VBA/README.md

 # VBA
 The purpose of this respository is to demonstrate my automation skills utilizing VBA along with showcasing my process mapping, procedure writing skills.

 **All the projects in this respository are my personal projects and in no way related to any of the automation processes delivered by me to my employers.
-All the projects are still usage and will need bit of mapping, details of the same are provided on individual procedures.**
+All the projects are still usable and will need bit of mapping, details of the same are provided on individual procedures.**

 For quick access, the list of projects are as below.